HuangChiEn/easy_config/pypi_pkg/README.md

 # Project description
-#### easy_configer version : 1.3.4
+#### easy_configer version : 2.0.1

 ### Configeruating the program in an easy-way
-This is a light-weight solution for configurating the python program. <br>
-Hope this repository make every user control their large project with easier ~ ~
+I'm willing to provide a light-weight solution for configurating your python program.
+Hope this repository make every user control their large project more easier ~ ~

 ### Introduction 📝
-With the large python project, a lot of argument will be required to control the business logic, user may need a simple way to load configurations through a file eventually.
-Their exists various package cover part of function with each other, and offer some solution to tackle the mentioned problem.
+With the python project go into large-scale, a lot of argument will be required to control the complex business logic, user may need a simple way to load configurations through a file eventually.
+Their exists various package cover part of function and offer some solution to tackle the mentioned problem.

-**But at least I can not find a solution for load & use the argument in simple manner.**   Instead, most of them seems for the specific goal, and cause the code more longer and hard to read.
+**Unfortunately, I can not find a solution for load & use the argument in simple manner at least.**   Instead, most of the config-tools seems only works for the specific goal, then cause the code more longer and hard to read.

 For example :